peterp/redux-http-basic-auth-example/README.md

         5. If the token/ hash does not work during any of the subsequent API requests (401 - Unauthorized), we'll need to invalidate the hash/ token and prompt the user to log in again.
       6. Or, on failure (401 - Unauthorized): We display an error message to the user, prompting them re-enter their credentials.

+# Logging In #

 Based on the work flow defined above we start our app by displaying a login form, _step 2_ kicks in when the user taps the login button...
-Dispatching the `login` action creator:
+Dispatching the `login` action creator, let's jump into some code...

-# Logging In #

-Let's jump into some code:

 ```
 /// actions/user.js